gordonje/missourian_analytics/README.md

 But really though: This is a speculative research project focused on a small city paper conducted by a bunch of novices.
 For a class.
 I'm not anticipating a lot of followers.

 Anyway, if you're on a Mac, I recommend installing Postgres via [Homebrew](http://brew.sh/).
 If you don't already have Homebrew, don't worry.
 It's free and easy to install.
 Note that this process will also require installing command line tools for Xcode.
-Just follow the instructions.
+Just follow the Homebrew installation instructions, then run `brew install mysql`.

 If you're on Windows or Linux...I don't know, man, just figure it out.